 The following diagram illustrates how residual volume will remain in the vial after the syringe needle can no longer aspirate the liquid:

-Only the AQ™ and RSA™ brand Vials have a specification for bottom height.
-The tolerance of this bottom height allows you to bring the needle down to the lowest point possible with out worry that other vials will have a different bottom height.
+Unlike other vials, the AQ™ and RSA™ brand Vials have a specification for bottom height.
+This specific tolerance of the bottom height allows you to bring the needle down to the lowest position necessary.

 Low Residual Volume Vial information